AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_members_flutter.md

 - Remove a member from a chat room
 - Retrieve the member list of a chat room
 - Manage the block list of a chat room
+- Manage the allow list of a chat room
 - Manage the mute list of a chat room
+- Mute and unmute all the chat room members
 - Manage the owner and admins of a chat room